Bob Pratt: 1938

 Pratt abandoned plans to join Carlton but continual injury problems delayed the start of his year.
-In April, Pratt announced he was considering a transfer to Victorian Football Association (VFA) club Preston, who were offering him £6.
+In April, Pratt announced he was considering a transfer to Victorian Football Association (VFA) club Preston, who were offering him £6 per week.
 He advised South Melbourne that, if they would continue to pay him the usual rate of £3 a week and take the risk of his breaking down, he would not consider any other offer.
 If, on the other hand, South Melbourne was reluctant, he announced that he would transfer to Preston and take the risk of his leg keeping him out of the game.

 The full story emerged at the end of June 1938 (30 June was the closing date for clearances), when Dick Mullaly, secretary of the South Melbourne Football Club, was interviewed by Percy Taylor, sporting editor of The Argus.

 Mullaly explained that Pratt had sustained an ankle injury three years earlier during the exhibition match South Melbourne had played against Collingwood, in Sydney, on 3 August 1935, and that his injury in that match was so severe that he was unable to return to the field after the half-time break.
 Although he received immediate treatment, he was unable to play in South Melbourne's next match, against Carlton on 10 August 1935; but he was fit enough to play against North Melbourne on 17 August 1935, two weeks later (he kicked five goals in the match).
 He continued to play for the rest of the season.

 Then, just two days before the 1935 grand final, Pratt was hit by a truck, badly injuring the same ankle.
 Pratt received immediate medical attention, including intensive massage treatment, and was later taken, by South Melbourne, to a leading surgeon.
 As a consequence of the treatment he received, Pratt was able to play in all of the 21 games that South Melbourne played in 1936, scoring 64 goals for the season.
 Then, in 1937, after the match against North Melbourne on 14 June 1937, Pratt complained of pain in his badly jarred ankle; his ankle was x-rayed, and South Melbourne took him to "the best bone specialist in Melbourne", who diagnosed "arthritis".
 They sought a second opinion; and Pratt also continued to receive extensive massage treatment as well.
 Pratt did not play again in 1937.